Brunet-Derrida particle systems, free boundary problems and Wiener-Hopf equations: Proof of Theorem

 \begin{proof} The coupling will be constructed inductively on each dyadic subinterval of $[0,1]$.
 We start both processes with the same initial configuration.
 The idea will be to use the same branching times and displacements whenever possible.
 To do this we will decompose $\eta^{N,k}_t$ in the following way (for convenience we regard $\eta^{N,k}_t$ and $\eta^N_t$ here as sets)

-where the unions are disjoint and: \begin{itemize} \item $G^{N,k}_t\subseteq\eta^N_t$ are ``good particles'', i.e. particles which are coupled, in the sense that $G^{N,k}_t=\eta^{N,k}_t\cap\eta^N_t$; \item $B^{N,k}_t$ are ``bad particles'', i.e. particles which are not coupled; \item $D^{N,k}_t$ are ``dangerous particles'', i.e. particles which will become bad if not erased at the next dyadic time. \end{itemize}
+where the unions are disjoint and: \begin{itemize}[itemsep=2pt] \item $G^{N,k}_t\subseteq\eta^N_t$ are ``good particles'', i.e. particles which are coupled, in the sense that $G^{N,k}_t=\eta^{N,k}_t\cap\eta^N_t$; \item $B^{N,k}_t$ are ``bad particles'', i.e. particles which are not coupled; \item $D^{N,k}_t$ are ``dangerous particles'', i.e. particles which will become bad if not erased at the next dyadic time. \end{itemize}

 The basic idea of our coupling is the following.
 Good particles, which are present in both processes, evolve together using the same branching times and locations.
 When a good particle branches, a particle is erased from $\eta^{N}_t$ but not from $\eta^{N,k}_t$.
 If the particle erased from $\eta^N_t$ is not a good particle then the coupling is not affected.
 Otherwise, if the erased particle is good, we relabel it as dangerous in $\eta^{N,k}_t$.
 Observe that if this particle does not branch before the next dyadic time then it will not affect the coupling since it will surely get erased (by definition it is to the left of every good particle).
-When dangerous particles give birth in $\eta^{N,k}_t$ we label their offspring as bad, and we do the same for the offspring of bad particles in either process.
+When dangerous or bad particles give birth in $\eta^{N,k}_t$ we label their offspring as bad.
 Our goal will be to bound the number of bad particles.

 Now we define the coupling more precisely.
 The first step is to construct $\eta^N_t$ using the sequences $U^N_i$, $R_i$ and $T^N_i$ as described in the paragraph preceding this proof.
 Now we need to explain how to construct $\eta^{N,k}_t$ and decompose it into good, dangerous and bad particles.
 For the initial condition we choose $G^{N,k}_0=\eta^N_0$ and $D^{N,k}_0=B^{N,k}_0=\emptyset$.